dalegrover/ESSAPS/README.md

 The hardware is in a good state.
 The software is usable, but needs improvement.

+Warning:  This process involves powerful chemicals, high voltage, and the discharge of very high current.
+It is critical to use all appropriate safety measures when using this device and process.
+The author is not a professional anodizer and may be unaware of other hazards.
+Consult a professional before using.
+Any use is at your own risk.

 See the project wiki for more details:  https://github.com/dalegrover/ESSAPS/wiki